polterguy/phosphorusfive/README.md

 Phosphorus Five is created around the axiom that you should become at least 10x more productive.
-For some tasks, your productivity will soar to unimaginable heights, such as I demonstrate in the video below, where I create a rich database CRUD app in 5 seconds using the integrated Camphora Five CRUD app generator.
+For some tasks, your productivity will soar to unimaginable heights, such as I demonstrate in the video below, where I create a rich database CRUD app in 2 minutes using the integrated Camphora Five CRUD app generator.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=kMs-Tltf_Og">